-Collaborating virtually has become a standard option for distributed, hard to schedule teams.
-Over the years, we’ve developed and refined a tried-and-true approach to maximizing these virtual sessions, and we wanted to share the strategies and techniques we utilize so your virtual sessions are as effective as possible.
+Collaborating virtually has become a standard practice for distributed, hard to schedule teams.
+Over the years, we’ve developed and refined a tried-and-true approach to maximizing these virtual sessions with our clients, and we wanted to share the strategies and techniques we utilize to make our virtual sessions are as effective as possible.

 Watch this video to see our virtual sessions in action, and then keep reading for our checklist to keep your virtual sessions humming.